aki-null/imagebypass/README.md

 `http://images.instagram.com/media/2011/05/11/3597ce7533a640ad954caaf6afe0e60a_7.jpg`

-All service details are defines in `imageServices.js`.
+All service details are defined in `imageServices.js`.

 ## Available APIs